Patty Gasso: Oklahoma (1995–present)

 Gasso was inducted into the National Fastpitch Coaches Association (NFCA) Hall of Fame in 2012.

 Gasso reached a milestone on March 15, 2015, when she got her 1,000th win as the head coach of Oklahoma in a resounding win over East Carolina.

 On June 6, 2017, Gasso and the Sooner softball team swept Florida in the national championship, winning Gasso her second national championship in two years and fourth overall.

 On June 10, 2021, Gasso's Sooners defeated Florida State in the national championship, winning Gasso's and the school's fifth national championship.

 On June 8, 2022, Gasso's Sooners defeated Texas in the national championship, winning Gasso's and the school's sixth national championship.

 On June 8, 2023, Gasso's Sooners defeated Florida State in the national championship, winning Gasso's and the school's seventh national championship, and their third consecutive championship.
 They became the first team to three-peat since UCLA from 1988 to 1990.
 The 2023 team nearly finished the season undefeated with a record of 61–1.
 Their only loss came in February to Baylor, 4–3, during an early season tournament played in Waco, Texas.

 On June 6, 2024, Gasso's Sooners again defeated Texas in the national championship series, in a rematch from 2022, winning Gasso's and the school's eighth national championship.
 Gasso's eight national titles tied Arizona's Mike Candrea for the most by any coach in Division I softball history.
 With the win, Oklahoma became the first team in college softball history to four-peat.

 Team USA (2025–present)

 On February 3, 2025, Gasso was named the head coach of the United States women's national softball team through the 2028 quadrennial cycle.

+At the 2025 World Games in Chengdu, China, Gasso led Team USA to gold, winning all five of their matches.

+Personal life

+Gasso's son, DJ, is the head coach for Tulsa.
+Her other son, JT, is an associate head coach for Oklahoma.